Para table tennis: Service

-If the receiver strikes the ball before it crosses a sideline or takes a second bounce on his or her side of the playing surface, the service is considered good and no let is called.
+If the receiver strikes the ball before it crosses a sideline or takes a second bounce on their side of the playing surface, the service is considered good and no let is called.

 Doubles

 When two players who are in wheelchairs are a pair playing doubles, the server shall first make a service, the receiver shall then make a return but thereafter either player of the disabled pair may make returns.
 However, no part of a player's wheelchair shall protrude beyond the imaginary extension of the center line of the table.
 If it does, the umpire shall award the point to the opposing pair.

 Limb positions

 If both players or pairs are in a wheelchair, the player or the pair score a point if: